bobatkey/approx-diff/reviews/popl2026/response.md

 C2. _Paper lacks empirical validation or comparisons with existing slicing tools_.

-This is true, and is something that we plan to address in future work.
+This is true, we will add more examples comparing to existing Galois slicing implementations, and comparison with other tools is something that we plan to address more deeply in future work.

 C3. _Paper does not address partiality or recursion_.